 Taking place across ten weekends, a total of 30 races are run during the season with grids of more than 30 cars all vying for supremacy – and edge-of-the-seat action is guaranteed as the title battle traditionally goes down to the wire.

-A popular draw on the TOCA support package since 2008, the Michelin Ginetta Junior Championship is one of the UK’s premier categories to offer teenage racers a genuine route into top-level motorsport.
+A popular draw since 2008, the Michelin Ginetta Junior Championship is one of the UK’s premier categories to offer teenage racers a genuine route into top-level motorsport.

-Open to drivers aged between 14 to 17 years of age, the championship provides a smooth transition from karting in the shape of the Yorkshire manufacturer’s G40 race car whilst also offering the experience of a lifetime in front of bumper trackside audiences and millions watching on ITV4.
+Open to drivers aged between 14 to 17 years of age, the championship provides a smooth transition from karting in the shape of the Yorkshire manufacturer’s G40 race car whilst also offering the experience of a lifetime in front of bumper trackside audiences on the support package of the British GT Championship

-Producing close, exhilarating races across all ten TOCA events, the Ginetta Junior contingent are one of the must-see attractions throughout the year and is proven tool in the developmental process for all young racers that have competed.
+Producing close, exhilarating races across eight events, the Ginetta Junior contingent are one of the must-see attractions throughout the year and is a proven tool in the developmental process for all young racers that have competed.

-Down the years the series has played its part in forging the careers of the some of the biggest future stars around the world including Formula 1 ace Lando Norris, amongst many more.
+Down the years the series has played its part in forging the careers of the some of the biggest future stars around the world including McLaren Formula 1 ace Lando Norris, as well as many more.

-In addition to the main championship, Ginetta also run a Winter Series in November of each year as well as a Scholarship competition, aimed at unearthing the next generation of British talent on the track.
+In addition to the main championship, Ginetta also run a Winter Series in November of each year and a Scholarship competition, which is aimed towards unearthing the next generation of British talent on the track.

 Aligning itself with the British Automobile Racing Club as well as the BTCC, the series provides a combination of class structure, cost effectiveness, professionalism and unrivalled exposure.

-Attracting capacity grids and producing ultra-competitive racing, the CHALLENGE JCW Championship caters for the latest version of MINI’s 265bhp hot hatchback and it runs on Goodyear slick racing tyres.
+Attracting capacity grids and producing ultra-competitive racing, the CHALLENGE JCW Championship caters for the latest version of MINI’s 265bhp hot hatchback and it runs on Goodyear slick racing tyres; which all plays a part in serving up bag loads of entertainment along the way.

-Billed as a unique stepping stone into the UK’s premier motorsport series; previous winners include Ant Whorton-Eales, Brett Smith, Chris Smiley and Charlie Butler-Henderson.
+Billed as a unique stepping stone into the UK’s premier motorsport series; previous winners include reigning champion Sam Weller, Dan Zelos, Ant Whorton-Eales and Brett Smith.